 How You Can Assist Us to Better Serve Students

 We value and appreciate the support of faculty and staff to make our services as effective as possible for our students.
 Students are frequently referred to us by counselors and advisors, but faculty may be the first to recognize that a student could benefit from career assistance.
 For example, faculty who teach general education courses will meet students who develop a passion for the material and show a desire to pursue that particular subject for their major.
-Career Resource Centers can assist student to determine “What can I do with a major in…”, particularly when it is a liberal arts major and students aren’t aware they actually have many career paths available to them.
+Career Exploration Centers can assist student to determine “What can I do with a major in…”, particularly when it is a liberal arts major and students aren’t aware they actually have many career paths available to them.

 Faculty will also meet students who may be struggling in a subject area and are considering changing majors but aren’t sure what else is available to them.
 Our Centers’ career assessments can be a great place for such students to start to identify and explore careers they hadn’t previously considered.